Teaching

 Select Teaching Experience

-Course description: This 4-credit course offers an introduction to social research methods.
-From a sociological perspective, we will consider how to design and conduct research (including the goals and ethical implications of social research), how to collect data, how to analyze data, and how to evaluate research.
-General goals for this course are that students will acquire the skills to critically evaluate social research, conduct their own research, and communicate research findings to others.
+Course description: This course offers an introduction to social research methods, including both quantitative and qualitative methods.
+We will consider how to design and conduct research (including the goals and ethical implications of social research), how to collect data, how to analyze data, and how to evaluate research.
+My general goals for this course are for you to acquire the skills to critically evaluate social research, conduct your own research, and communicate about research with others.

 Teaching Publication